-The Digital Seed Grant (dsi.mtsu.edu/dsgrant) had an impressive amount of applications for its inaugural year, which launched in 2016 (award period of 2017-2018).
-Due to the quantity and quality of proposals, the Digital Seed Grant Review Committee and Dean of Libraries decided to award three grants for the 2017 academic year.
-The awardees were announced on the website at http://dsi.mtsu.edu/dsgrant17-18.
+The Digital Seed Grant (dsi.mtsu.edu/dsgrant) had an impressive amount of applications for its second year (award period 2018-2019), which initially launched in 2016 for the award period of 2017-2018.
+Due to the quantity and quality of proposals, the Digital Seed Grant Review Committee and Dean of Libraries decided to award two grants for the 2018-2019 academic year.
+The awardees were announced on the website at https://dsi.mtsu.edu/dsgrant18-19.
 Below are brief summaries of the winning projects (in no particular order) and a link to their individual outcomes.
 A PDF copy of this annoucement is perserved in the institutional repository.
 Access the PDF by clicking view/open here.

 Funding and Support